nmathgithub/nmathgithub/README.md

 - 👋 Hi, I’m @nmathgithub.
-I am a fourth year PhD candidate studying mathematics at the University of Iowa.
-My area of research is in partial differential equations (PDEs).
+I graduated with my PhD in mathematics with a focus on partial differential equations (PDEs).

 - 👀 I’m currently interested in artificial intelligence, data science, visualization, mathematics, music, and cricket data!
 Specificially, these days I am playing around with transformers, GPT3, BERT, Hugging Face, etc. in Natural Language Processing.